Nicolás Albarracín

-Nicolás Gabriel Albarracín Basil (born 11 June 1993) is an Uruguayan footballer who plays as a right winger for Montevideo Wanderers.
+Nicolás Gabriel Albarracín Basil (born 11 June 1993) is an Uruguayan footballer who plays as a right winger for Chinese club Foshan Nanshi.
 He also holds an Italian passport.

 Club career

 Born in Montevideo, Albarracín graduated from Montevideo Wanderers F.C.'s youth setup.
 On 21 November 2010, he played his first match as a professional, coming on as a late substitute in a 1–2 home loss against local rivals Club Atlético River Plate for the Uruguayan Primera División championship.

 In January 2013, he was sent on a one-year loan to Italian side Spezia Calcio.
 He could not play much due to a long injury he suffered and left the club after finishing his contract, staying some months without playing.

 International career

 Albarracín played various international friendly matches with the Uruguayan U20 team, but was finally desafected from the squad selected for the 2013 South American Youth Championship.

 In 2015, he was named to participate in the Uruguay U22 squad for the 2015 Pan American Games.